ateames/LemmyLink/README.md

 ## Features

 - **Reddit Trigger:** Listens for the "LemmyLink!" phrase in Reddit comments.
-- **Lemmy Post Creation:** Automatically creates a corresponding post on a Lemmy instance.
+- **Lemmy Post Creation:** Automatically creates a corresponding post on a Lemmy instance e.g. https://lemmy.world/c/lemmylink
 - **Mapping Database:** Maintains SQLite-based mappings for both posts and comments to avoid duplicate syncing.
 - **Bidirectional Comment Sync:** WORK IN PROGRESS: Synchronizes new comments between Reddit and Lemmy (for now, as top-level comments).

+**If you implement this, PLEASE MARK YOUR ACCOUNT AS A BOT ACCOUNT IN LEMMY!**

 ## Installation